KohDingYuan/portfolio/README.md

 			</li>
 		</ul>

-        <p>Development of a real-time machine learning algorithm tailored for streaming analytics in an e-commerce context.
+        <p class="text-justify">Development of a real-time machine learning algorithm tailored for streaming analytics in an e-commerce context.
 The project focused on capturing live user inputs from the website to train a recommendation model using the Alternating Least Squares (ALS) method.
 This approach enabled the system to dynamically identify and suggest relevant products to users based on their behavior and preferences.<br><br>My primary responsibility was writing the code for the machine learning algorithm, ensuring its efficiency and seamless integration into the live environment.</p>
     </details>
 </div>